De Palm Island in Aruba

 Before you board the ferry you are given a wristband.
 Like most all inclusive venues, you need to wear these wristbands the whole time you are on the property.

-There are no De Palm Island hotels, so you are not able to stay late or overnight.
+There are no De Palm Island hotels, so you are not able to stay overnight.

 Private beaches on De Palm Island